VenimK/ComfyUI-Easy-Install/README.md

 ## Overview
 **ComfyUI-Easy-Install** offers a portable Windows version of ComfyUI, complete with essential nodes included.
-It’s perfect for safely testing nodes or setting up a fresh instance of ComfyUI.
+It's perfect for safely testing nodes or setting up a fresh instance of ComfyUI.

 ---